Lasting Powers of Attorney (LPAs)

 Health & Welfare decisions might include:

-- Giving or refusing consent to certain types of health care and medical treatment; which could extend, if you wish, to giving or refusing consent to the continuation of life-sustaining treatment
+- Giving or refusing consent to certain types of health care and medical treatment; which could extend, if you wish, to giving or refusing consent to life-sustaining treatment

 - Choosing appropriate day-to-day personal care to enable you to continue living in your own home as long as possible